-However, students taking MT1174 Calculus or MT1186 Mathematical methods do not need to take MT105B Mathematics 2.
++ If you have passed MT1174 Calculus OR MT1186 Mathematical methods, you do not need to take MT105B Mathematics 2.

 Aims and objectives

 The aims of this course are:

 - To develop an understanding of the use of regression analysis and related techniques for quantifying economic relationships and testing economic theories. - To equip students to read and evaluate empirical papers in professional journals. - To provide students with practical experience of using mainstream regression programmes to fit economic models.